php-flasher/php-flasher.github.io/docs/usage.md

 param           | description
 ----------------|-------------------------------------------------
-`$options`      | Array of extra options to be availabe in javascript handlers
+`$options`      | Array of extra options to be available in javascript handlers
 `$merge`        | merge options if you call the options method multiple times

 ---